nec-mpc/SPDZ-2-Float/README.md

-# SPDZ-2-With Extensions for Ring
+# SPDZ-2-With Extensions for Ring Supporting a Floating-point Operation

 A fork of the University Of Bristol SPDZ-2 Repository, with changes to support extending the SPDZ-2 Framework to run additional protocols.
 Changes performed by Bar Ilan Cryptography Research Group and NEC Security Research Labs.
 This code is used in the publication "Generalizing the SPDZ Compiler For Other Protocols" accepted for ACM-CCS 2018.
 A link to the eprint is https://eprint.iacr.org/2018/762
 This code is for Ring based protocol.